Hon. Willie Bailey

 Ms. La Shon Brooks

 La Shon Brooks has been a resident of Greenwood, MS for over 20 years.
-Ms. Brooks is a cum laude graduate of Mississippi Valley State University (MVSU), earning undergraduate and graduate degrees in Business Administration.
-Prior to her career in higher education, La Shon worked in the automotive and banking industries where she honed her skills in balancing multiple competing priorities and individuals, project management, critical thinking and conflict resolution.
-Ms. Brooks currently serves as Chief of Staff & Legislative Liaison at Mississippi Valley State University.
+Dr. Brooks is a cum laude graduate of Mississippi Valley State University (MVSU), earning undergraduate and graduate degrees in Business Administration and a doctorate in education from the University of Mississippi.
+Prior to her career in higher education, La Shon held careers in the automotive and banking industries where she honed her skills in balancing multiple competing priorities and individuals, project management, critical thinking and conflict resolution.
+Dr. Brooks currently serves as Chief of Staff & Legislative Liaison at Mississippi Valley State University.

 Mr. Woods Eastland